 With reference to the meta-cycle of inquiry presented in figure 1, this paper focuses on the analysis of the "second leg" of the structure i.e. the process of reflection and in particular how the evaluation was conducted.
-To begin with I will describe how the action planning flowed from the diagnosis stage; how plans were put in place together with the actions carried out to implement these plans.
-Then I will explain how the reflection after each of the AR cycles progressed from initially using the unspecific criteria proposed by Davison et al. to using a questionnaire based on the work of Bob Dick from the psychology discipline (Dick, 2002).
+To begin with we will describe how the action planning flowed from the diagnosis stage; how plans were put in place together with the actions carried out to implement these plans.
+Then we will explain how the reflection after each of the AR cycles progressed from initially using the very general and unspecific criteria proposed by Davison et al., to using a questionnaire based on the work of Bob Dick from the psychology discipline (Dick, 2002).

-6.1 The Contextual Setting of the AR project
+The Contextual Setting of the AR project

 The outcome of the research carried out during 2006 on the "Lean Transformation Project" resulted in an agreement with the Plant Manager that the scope of this initiative needed to be widened to encompass the area of innovation.
-Consequently, he instigated an "Innovation Management and Organisational Change" project to run through 2007 with two main objectives:
+Consequently, he instigated an "Innovation

+Management and Organisational Change" project to run through 2007 with two main objectives:

-- Establish a culture/climate of innovation in APC-MGE Castlebar - Capture, Manage and Diffuse the Innovations across the wider APC-MGE/Schneider Corporation
+- Establish a culture/climate of innovation in APC manufacturing subsilary - Capture, Manage and Diffuse the Innovations across the wider APC/Schneider Corporation

-In February 2007, a kick-off meeting between the researcher and the practitioner was held in the APC Castlebar site to plan the year-long innovation project.
+In February 2007, a kick-off meeting between the researcher and the practitioner was held in the APC manufacturing site to plan the year-long innovation project.
 A discussion document was provided to the practitioner during the previous week to prepare for the meeting.
-In addition, the practitioner had read Chapter 11 of the book Managing Innovation which had informed some preliminary diagnosis work during the previous year (Tidd et al., 2005).
+In addition, the practitioner had read Chapter 11 of the book Managing Innovation which had informed some preliminary diagnosis work during the previous year (Tidd, Bessant, & Pavitt, 2005).
 This had been suggested by the researcher in order to provide a catalyst for discussions during meeting.
 The feedback from the practitioner was that he found the chapter very helpful and had highlighted sections and sentences in the book that he considered very relevant to the context and which resonated with the project vision.
 In addition, the proposed project had been discussed with a Vice-President from the Schneider Corporation during a recent visit to the location.
-The visit was part of the merger program with APC and the launching of the new division APC-MGE.
 He had confirmed the wider value to the organization of initiating such as research project and developing collaboration with academia.
 This affirmation provided both the researcher and practitioner with further motivation to begin the cooperative journey.
 During the initial research meeting logistics and methodology were agreed that broadly followed Davison et al.'s "principle of researcher-client agreement".
-However one immediate modification was to replace the term client by practitioner as the term was regarded as a more accurate representation of the research relationship and also was more in-line with the dialogical AR terminology used by Mårtensson & Lee.
-Such contextual modifications were consistent with the advice by Avison ,Fitzgerald and Powell (2004) that Davison et al.'s evaluation framework should be treated "more as a guide to good practice than as a firm checklist".
+However one immediate modification was to replace the term client by practitioner as the term was regarded as a more accurate representation of the research relationship and also was more inline with the dialogical AR terminology used by Mårtensson & Lee.
+Such contextual modifications were consistent with the advice by Avison, Fitzgerald and Powell (2004) that

+Davison et al.'s evaluation framework should be treated "more as a guide to good practice than as a firm checklist".
 During the discussion, the main steps formulated from the project objectives described above were: